 Once you are divorced, there are several financial matters you will need to address.
 To begin, update all of your financial accounts, insurance records, and legal records.
 If you have changed your name or moved, you will need to update that information on all of these documents.
 You should also change the beneficiaries on your insurance policies and retirement accounts.

 Follow Through with the Division of Marital Property

 If the division of your marital property involves property in a state other than Texas, you will need to register your divorce in that state to inform authorities that your divorce decree affects property owned there.

 The details spelled out in your divorce decree may have to be revisited from time to time.
 For instance, your visitation schedule may need to be revised as your children's schedules evolve.
 Further, child support may need to be reviewed periodically to ensure that it remains appropriate under the current circumstances.

 If you find that your divorce settlement is in need of modification, an experienced Killeen divorce attorney can help.

 If You Have Post-Divorce Concerns, Contact an Experienced Killeen Divorce Attorney Today

 Even if your divorce has been finalized, you may face further legal concerns.
-Attorney Brett Pritchard at The Law Office of Brett H. Pritchard in Killeen, Texas, has the experience, commitment, and skill to help.
-For more information, please do not hesitate to contact or call us at (254) 220-4225 today.
+Attorney Brett Pritchard at The Law Office of Brett H. Pritchard in Killeen, Texas, has the experience, commitment, and skill to help, whether you are moving towards finalization or dealing with the effects of your Final Decree of Divorce.